-(1) Description of stock options Third Series of Stock Options Consolidated subsidiary Huis Ten Bosch Technical Center Co., Ltd. Category and number of grantees Company Directors: 5 Company employees: 1,541 Subsidiary Directors: 44 Subsidiary employees: 200 Directors of said company: 4 Employees of said company; Directors and employees of said company's subsidiaries: 28 Number of stock options by stock type (Note) Common stock: 900,500 Common stock: 64,700 Grant date March 23, 2020 September 27, 2019 Conditions for vesting (1) Persons granted an allotment of the share acquisition rights (hereinafter, "Rights Holders") must be Directors or employees of the Company or one of its subsidiaries at the time the share acquisition rights are exercised.
+(1) Description of stock options Third Series of Stock Options Consolidated subsidiary Huis Ten Bosch Technical Center Co., Ltd. Category and number of grantees Company Directors:5Company employees:1,541Subsidiary Directors:44Subsidiary employees:200 Directors of said company:4Employees of said company;Directors and employees ofsaid company's subsidiaries:28 Number of stock options by stock type (Note) Common stock: 900,500 Common stock: 64,700 Grant date March 23, 2020 September 27, 2019 Conditions for vesting Persons granted an allotment of the share acquisition rights (hereinafter, "Rights Holders") must be Directors or employees of the Company or one of its subsidiaries at the time the share acquisition rights are exercised.
 However, this restriction shall not apply if so approved by the Board of Directors in any of the following cases or based on other justifiable reasons: resignations of Directors after their terms have expired, resignations in conjunction with an appointment as a Director, mandatory retirement for employees, and transfers prompted by an administrative order.
-(2) In the event of the death of a Right Holder, the rights may not be exercised by the corresponding heir.
-(3) Other conditions are as stipulated in the share acquisition rights allotment agreement concluded between the Company and the Right Holder.
-(3) In the event of the death of a Right Holder, the rights may not be exercised by the corresponding heir.
+In the event of the death of a Right Holder, the rights may not be exercised by the corresponding heir.
+Other conditions are as stipulated in the share acquisition rights allotment agreement concluded between the Company and the Right Holder.
+Persons granted an allotment of the share acquisition rights (hereinafter, "Rights Holders") must be Directors, corporate auditors, employees, or advisors of the said company or one of its subsidiaries at the time the share acquisition rights are exercised.
+However, this restriction shall not apply if so approved by the Board of Directors in any of the following cases or based on other justifiable reasons: resignations of Directors and corporate auditors after their terms have expired, and mandatory retirement for employees.
+The common shares of the said company must be listed on a financial instruments exchange.
+In the event of the death of a Right Holder, the rights may not be exercised by the corresponding heir.
 Requisite service period Not specified Not specified Exercisable period April 1, 2023 - March 31, 2024 September 25, 2021 - September 24, 2029